PatrickRuddiman/Toolkit/Tools/AnalyzeLogs/SPEC.md

 ## Overview

 This plan outlines a comprehensive .NET command-line application for analyzing log files from microservice-based systems using AI.
+It is designed for developers, DevOps engineers, and Site Reliability Engineers (SREs) to streamline troubleshooting, enhance system observability, and enable proactive issue detection.
 The tool features project-based organization, natural language querying, intelligent anomaly detection, and rich DocFX-compatible reporting.
 The application ingests multiple log files via glob patterns, parses heterogeneous log formats, normalizes them to a common schema, and applies AI-driven analysis through specialized pattern-based prompts.
 Key features include project management for long-term tracking, natural language query engine for data exploration, and DocFX-compatible markdown reports with charts and visualizations.
+The primary goals are to reduce mean time to resolution (MTTR) for incidents, provide deeper insights into complex system behaviors, and identify potential problems before they impact users.

 ## Core Features

 ### Project Management System
-- **Project Organization**: Create and manage analysis projects for different systems or environments
+- **Project Organization**: Create and manage analysis projects for different systems or environments.
+    - **Project Data Fields**:
+        - `ProjectId` (PK, GUID): Unique identifier for the project.
+        - `Name` (TEXT, NOT NULL): User-defined name for the project.
+        - `Description` (TEXT): Optional description of the project.
+        - `CreationDate` (DATETIME, NOT NULL): Timestamp of project creation.
+        - `LastAccessedDate` (DATETIME): Timestamp of last project access.
+        - `DefaultLogPathPattern` (TEXT): Default glob pattern for log files associated with this project.
-- **Session Tracking**: Track individual analysis sessions within projects for historical comparison
+- **Session Tracking**: Track individual analysis sessions within projects for historical comparison.
+    - **Session Data Fields**:
+        - `SessionId` (PK, GUID): Unique identifier for the analysis session.
+        - `ProjectId` (FK, GUID, NOT NULL): Foreign key linking to the parent project.
+        - `StartTime` (DATETIME, NOT NULL): Timestamp when the analysis session began.
+        - `EndTime` (DATETIME): Timestamp when the analysis session completed or was terminated.
+        - `Status` (TEXT, NOT NULL): Current status of the session (e.g., "Initialized", "Ingesting", "Parsing", "Analyzing", "Reporting", "Completed", "Failed", "Cancelled").
+        - `LogFileCount` (INTEGER): Number of log files processed in the session.
+        - `AnalyzedLogEntryCount` (INTEGER): Total number of log entries analyzed.
+        - `RawInputGlobPattern` (TEXT): The glob pattern used for this specific session.
+        - `ReportFilePath` (TEXT): Path to the generated report file for this session.
-- **Persistent Storage**: SQLite database for storing projects, sessions, log entries, and analysis results
+- **Persistent Storage**: SQLite database for storing projects, sessions, log entries, analysis results, and related metadata.
-- **Long-term Analytics**: Build historical trends and patterns across multiple analysis sessions
+    - **`LogEntry` Table Schema**:
+        - `LogEntryId` (PK, INTEGER, AUTOINCREMENT): Unique identifier for each log entry.
+        - `SessionId` (FK, GUID, NOT NULL): Foreign key linking to the session this log entry belongs to.
+        - `TimestampUTC` (DATETIME, NOT NULL): The normalized timestamp of the log entry in UTC.
+        - `OriginalTimestamp` (TEXT): The timestamp string as it appeared in the raw log.
+        - `OriginalTimeZone` (TEXT): The original timezone of the timestamp, if detected.
+        - `DetectedFormat` (TEXT): The format detected for this log entry (e.g., "JSON", "NginxAccess", "Syslog", "Unstructured").
+        - `SourceFileName` (TEXT): The name of the file this log entry originated from.
+        - `SourceFilePath` (TEXT): The full path to the source log file.
+        - `RawMessage` (TEXT, NOT NULL): The original, unaltered log line.
+        - `NormalizedMessage` (TEXT): The processed and potentially cleaned-up log message content.
+        - `SeverityLevelId` (FK, INTEGER): Foreign key linking to the `SeverityLevel` table.
+        - `ServiceId` (FK, INTEGER): Foreign key linking to the `Service` table.
+        - `CorrelationId` (TEXT): Extracted correlation ID (e.g., trace ID, request ID).
+        - `ThreadId` (TEXT): Extracted thread ID, if available.
+        - `ProcessId` (TEXT): Extracted process ID, if available.
+        - `AdditionalDataJson` (TEXT): A JSON string storing other structured fields extracted from the log entry (e.g., user ID, session ID, custom key-value pairs).
+        - `EmbeddingVector` (BLOB): Optional, stores the semantic vector embedding of the `NormalizedMessage`.
+    - **`SeverityLevel` Table Schema**:
+        - `SeverityLevelId` (PK, INTEGER, AUTOINCREMENT): Unique ID for the severity level.
+        - `LevelName` (TEXT, UNIQUE, NOT NULL): Standardized severity level name (e.g., "TRACE", "DEBUG", "INFO", "WARNING", "ERROR", "CRITICAL", "FATAL").
+    - **`Service` Table Schema**:
+        - `ServiceId` (PK, INTEGER, AUTOINCREMENT): Unique ID for the service.
+        - `ServiceName` (TEXT, UNIQUE, NOT NULL): Name of the microservice or component derived from log source or content.
+    - **Other potential tables**: `Anomaly` (to store detected anomalies with links to `LogEntry` and `Session`), `CorrelationGroup` (to group `LogEntry` items by `CorrelationId`).

 ### Natural Language Query Engine
-- **AI-Powered Queries**: Use natural language to query log data and analysis results
+- **AI-Powered Queries**: Use natural language to query log data and analysis results.
-- **Intent Analysis**: AI determines query intent and maps to appropriate data operations
+- **Intent Analysis**: AI determines query intent and maps to appropriate data operations.
+The AI will decide whether to use SQL for structured data queries, vector search for semantic similarity queries, or a combination of both.
-- **Flexible Results**: Support for aggregations, filtering, pattern matching, and correlation analysis
-- **Markdown Output**: Generate formatted reports from query results
+    - Queries targeting specific, known fields (e.g., timestamps, service names, severity levels, specific error codes) will primarily translate to SQL queries against the structured data in SQLite.
+    - Queries focusing on the meaning or similarity of log messages (e.g., "find errors similar to X", "what other logs discuss Y?") will primarily leverage vector search on the stored embeddings.
+    - Hybrid queries (e.g., "show critical errors in the 'user-service' last night that are semantically similar to 'authentication token expired'") will first use SQL to filter by service, severity, and time, then use vector search on the resulting subset to find semantically similar messages, or vice-versa.
+    - Examples:
+        - Query: "Show me all errors from the 'payment-service' between 2 PM and 3 PM yesterday."
+            - Intent: Filter log entries (SQL-focused).
+            - Parameters: `ServiceName` = 'payment-service', `SeverityLevel` = 'ERROR', `TimeRange` = [yesterday 14:00, yesterday 15:00].
+            - Action: Construct and execute a SQL query against the `LogEntry` table joining with `Service` and `SeverityLevel` tables.
+        - Query: "What was the p95 latency for 'order-service' today?"
+            - Intent: Calculate aggregate metric (SQL-focused, potentially with JSON parsing).
+            - Parameters: `Metric` = 'p95 latency', `ServiceName` = 'order-service', `TimeRange` = [today 00:00, today 23:59:59].
+            - Action: Query `LogEntry` table for relevant entries, extract latency from `AdditionalDataJson` (assuming it's stored there), and compute the 95th percentile.
+This might require custom parsing logic if latency isn't a standard field.
+        - Query: "Find logs containing 'transaction timed out' for user 'user123' in the last hour."
+            - Intent: Text search combined with filtering (SQL-focused with LIKE and JSON path).
+            - Parameters: `SearchText` = 'transaction timed out', `User` = 'user123' (from `AdditionalDataJson`), `TimeRange` = [now - 1 hour, now].
+            - Action: SQL query with `LIKE` operator on `NormalizedMessage` and JSON path expression on `AdditionalDataJson`, filtered by time.
+        - Query: "Are there any unusual error patterns in the 'auth-service' this morning?"
+            - Intent: Anomaly detection request (AI analysis, potentially on SQL-filtered data).
+            - Parameters: `ServiceName` = 'auth-service', `TimeRange` = [today morning].
+            - Action: Trigger a focused AI analysis (using anomaly detection patterns) on the subset of logs for 'auth-service' from that period.
+        - Query: "Find other log entries that are semantically similar to the error message 'database connection timeout' that occurred around 3 PM today."
+            - Intent: Semantic similarity search + time filter (Vector Search-focused).
+            - Parameters: `SearchText` = 'database connection timeout', `TimeRange` = [today 14:55, today 15:05 (example window)], `SimilarityThreshold` = 0.8 (example).
+            - Action: Generate an embedding for the `SearchText`.
+Query the vector index for `LogEntry` vectors within the `TimeRange` that have a cosine similarity score above the `SimilarityThreshold` to the search text's embedding.
+Retrieve the corresponding full `LogEntry` details from the SQLite database for the matching entries.

 ### Enhanced Reporting
-- **DocFX Compatible**: Rich markdown reports with metadata, charts, and structured content
+- **DocFX Compatible**: Rich markdown reports with metadata, charts, and structured content.
-- **AI-Powered Mermaid Diagrams**: Dynamic service health visualizations, correlation timelines, error rate charts, and anomaly distributions generated by specialized AI patterns
+- **AI-Powered Mermaid Diagrams**: Dynamic service health visualizations, correlation timelines, error rate charts, and anomaly distributions generated by specialized AI patterns.
+    - Specific diagram types to include:
+        - **Sequence Diagrams**: For visualizing correlated flows of requests across multiple services, based on `CorrelationId` and timestamps.
+        - **State Diagrams**: For illustrating service health transitions (e.g., from "Healthy" to "Degraded" to "Unavailable") based on error rate thresholds or critical anomaly counts over time.
+        - **Gantt Charts**: For showing timelines of operations or specific correlated transactions.
-- **Data Validation Files**: Raw data markdown tables linked to AI-generated charts for transparency and validation
+- **Data Validation Files**: Raw data markdown tables linked to AI-generated charts for transparency and validation.
-- **Interactive Elements**: Tables, collapsible sections, cross-references, and expandable details
-- **Multi-Format Export**: Console output, markdown files, structured data formats, and validation datasets
-- **Comprehensive Appendices**: Generation metadata, data source information, and contextual documentation in all data files
+    - These will be separate, clearly named markdown files (e.g., `report_projectX_sessionY_chartZ_data.md`).
+    - Each file will contain a markdown table presenting the exact data subset (e.g., specific log entries, aggregated metrics, anomaly details) that was fed into the AI pattern or statistical function to produce a corresponding chart, graph, or insight in the main report.
+This allows users to manually inspect and verify the basis of the AI's conclusions.

 ## CLI Input and Log File Ingestion